gammarf/grf_sphinx/index.rst

 Applications
 ============
 Below are some examples of what can currently be done with the system.
-Development is in early stages and many more capabilities are expected to emerge.
+These are just a few potential use cases.

     * Monitoring ham radio activity on repeaters in a city
+    * Detecting jamming on arbitrary channels / frequencies; anti-jam
     * Creating timelines of emergency services activity in an area
     * Distributed tracking of satellites and other mobile emitters
     * Monitoring power at a frequency, for example as a mobile node traverses an area (e.g. signal source location)